Silver Streak (Canada's Wonderland): History

-Built alongside children's rides Jumping' Jet and Blast Off! as a brand new area known as Zoom Zone, which debuted in 2001 at the same time that Shockwave opened in the International Festival section of the park.
+Silver Streak is found in the Kidzville area of the park.
+Built alongside children's rides Jumping Jet and Blast Off as a brand new area known as Zoom Zone, which debuted in 2001 at the same time that Shockwave opened in the International Festival section of the park.
 These three family rides officially opened to the public on May 6, 2001, replacing the Jumbo Bumps attraction, and the entrance to their common plaza can be found by Frequent Flyers.
-Today, in the Cedar Fair era, Zoom Zone is no longer a listed area of the park but signage still covers the plaza.
+Today, in the Six Flags era, Zoom Zone is no longer a listed area of the park but signage still covers the plaza.
 Silver Streak occupies the majority of the section, and is by far the largest attraction in Kidzville.

+As of 2019, the ride has a height requirement of 46 inches.

 Characteristics

 Model

 Silver Streak was designed and manufactured by Dutch amusement firm Vekoma, who also designed the park's Flight Deck and The Bat coasters.
-It is currently one of seven of Vekoma's 342m Suspended Family Coaster (SFC) models, and one of 3 located at a Cedar Fair park.
+It is currently one of seven of Vekoma's 342m Suspended Family Coaster (SFC) models.